MSQOM2025/GP-test-manuscript/README.md

 # Code for: Fast and Scalable Detection of Differential Gene Co-Expression Networks in High-Dimensional Genomic Studies
-This repository contains the Python code for the real-data analysis in the manuscript "Fast and Scalable Detection of Differential Gene Co-Expression Networks in High-Dimensional Genomic Studies" by Saleh Valenti.
+This repository contains the Python code for the real-data analysis in the manuscript "Fast and Scalable Detection of Differential Gene Co-Expression Networks in High-Dimensional Genomic Studies" by Mohsen Salehi.

 ## Data Source